Kylo Ren: Character

 Abrams told Empire in August 2015, "Kylo Ren is not a Sith.
 He works under Supreme Leader Snoke, who is a powerful figure on the dark side of the Force."
 Abrams had previously stated that the character "came to the name Kylo Ren when he joined a group called the Knights of Ren."

-Robbie Collin of The Telegraph described Ren as "a hot-headed, radicalised dark side jihadi, whose red lightsaber splutters and crackles as violently as his temper".
+Robbie Collin of The Telegraph described Ren as "a hot-headed, radicalised dark side extremist, whose red lightsaber splutters and crackles as violently as his temper".
 Abrams noted, "The lightsaber is something that he built himself, and is as dangerous and as fierce and as ragged as the character."
 The Telegraph also explains that Ren's wild and erratic temper and "angsty" instability make him dangerous.
 Melissa Leon of The Daily Beast describes Ren's use of the Force as "formidable", citing his ability to stop a blaster shot mid-air, immobilize victims and probe their minds against their will.

-Kasdan told Entertainment Weekly in August 2015, "I've written four Star Wars movies now, and there's never been a character quite like the one that Adam plays.
+Kasdan told Entertainment Weekly in August 2015, "I've written four Star Wars movies now, and there's never been a character quite like the one that Adam [Driver] plays.
 I think you're going to see something that's brand new to the saga," noting that the character is "full of emotion".
-Abrams explained, "I think that what makes Ren so unique is that he isn't as fully formed as when we meet a character such as Darth Vader ...
-He is not your prototypical mustache-twirling bad guy.
+Abrams explained, "I think that what makes Ren so unique is that he isn't as fully formed as when we meet a character such as Darth Vader...[Kylo Ren] is not your prototypical mustache-twirling bad guy.
 He is a little bit more complex than that."
-Driver said in December 2015 that, despite the visual similarities to Darth Vader, Ren is "unlike any villain the franchise has seen".
+Driver said in December 2015 that, despite the visual similarities to Vader, Ren is "unlike any villain the franchise has seen".
 He explained:

-Driver claimed that he was privy to several details of Kylo Ren's backstory during the making of the films.
-According to Lev Grossman, who interviewed the actor in the lead-up to The Rise of Skywalker, Driver reported that “both Han Solo and Leia were way too self-absorbed and into this idea of themselves as heroes to really be attentive parents in the way a young and tender Kylo Ren really needed.”
-The backstory of how Ben Solo became Kylo Ren was elaborated upon in a prequel graphic novel titled The Rise of Kylo Ren (written by Charles Soule and illustrated by Will Sliney), which was published and released by Marvel Comics from December 18, 2019 to March 11, 2020.
+Driver claimed that he was privy to several details of Ren's backstory during the making of the films.
+According to Lev Grossman, who interviewed the actor in the lead-up to The Rise of Skywalker, Driver reported that "both Han Solo and Leia were way too self-absorbed and into this idea of themselves as heroes to really be attentive parents in the way a young and tender Ren really needed."
+The backstory of how Ben Solo became Kylo Ren was elaborated upon in a prequel graphic novel titled The Rise of Kylo Ren, which was released by Marvel Comics from December 2019 to March 2020.